jangler/oracles-randomizer/notes.md

 	  of itself, like… direction?
 - $239a = interactionIncState
 - $3b22 = updateInteraction
-- $074e = copy byte from hl to de, incrementing both

 ## functions / code

 these are jp:

-- 0:041a = getRandomNumber
 - 0:2a15 = setLinkIDOverride
-- these aren't functions, but they have something to do with tiles for a given room when they execute:
-	- 0:3944
-	- 0:39d6
-	- 0:39e0
 - 2:4f90 = openMenu
 - 2:4fdd = closeMenu
 - 4:460c = getTransformedLinkID